An amazing trip to the “Shining Mountain”

 It takes a day to assemble the porter crew and divide all expedition gear into 25 kg loads.
 This gives us some time to explore the beautiful village and its surroundings.
 This is also the last night we can enjoy the comforts of a hotel bed.
 From Day 5, we will sleep in tents.

 We load our entire luggage onto the jeeps.
-Depending on the road conditions, we reach Askole (3,048m) after about six to seven hours on a spectacular road.
+Depending on the road conditions, we reach Jhola (3,200m) after about eight hours on a spectacular road.
 First night in a tent.

-Day 6 - Day 12: Askole - Korophon - Paiju - Liligo - Urdukas - Konkordia - Base Camp
+Day 6 - Day 10: Jhola - Paiju - Urdukas - Konkordia - Shama - Base Camp

-Our first trekking days take us through the very arid and almost desert-like region with a few river crossings.
-After about six hours, we reach the beautiful and well-equipped campsite at Korophan at 3,253 m.
-On the second day, we reach Paiju (3,785 m), the last oasis before we enter the wild and romantic but dry glacial world of the Karakoram.
-We stay two nights in Paiju as our porters need a day to prepare the food for the next few days.
-On the fourth day, we hike to Urdukas before we reach the Baltoro Glacier from where we can enjoy wonderful views of the rugged peaks of the Karakoram, such as the Trango Towers.
+Our first trekking days take us through the very arid and almost desert-like valley.
+We reach Paiju (3,785 m), the last oasis before we enter the wild and romantic but dry glacial world of the Karakoram.
+On the next day we hike to Urdukas before we reach the Baltoro Glacier from where we can enjoy wonderful views of the rugged peaks of the Karakoram, such as the Trango Towers.
 We continue past Muztagh Tower to reach Gore.
 From now on, we will be camping on the eternal ice of the Baltoro Glacier.
 Once we reach Concordia, the confluence of the Baltoro and the Godwin-Austen Glaciers, we will be able to enjoy breathtaking views of mountain giants such as K2, Gasherbrum IV, Chogolisa and Broad Peak.
-The 12th and last day of our approach march takes us along the beautiful Godwin-Austin Glacier for about five hours before reach Base Camp, our temporary home which is surrounded by numerous significant peaks.
+We reach Shamla and leave the Baltoro Glacier to walk up the Abbruzzi Glacier and reach Basecamp at 4900m.

-We have 27 days to climb Gasherbrum II.
+We have 28 days to climb Gasherbrum II.
 Past experience has shown that this time frame is neither too long not too short as proper acclimatisation is the most critical factor for summit success.
-With the help of our Pakistani porters, we establish three high camps: Camp I at approximately 5,900 m; Camp II at approximately 6,900 m and Camp III at approximately 7,400 m.
+With the help of our Sherpas and Pakistani porters, we establish three high camps: Camp I at approximately 5,900 m; Camp II at approximately 6,900 m and Camp III at approximately 7,400 m.
 Initially, the route leads over a flat and long glacier, which can be crevassed at times.
 Camp I is located at the foot of the prominent south-west ridge, which is also known as Banana Ridge.
 From here, the terrain gets steeper, however, our Sherpas and Pakistani high-altitude porters (HAPs) will fix rope on large parts of the south-west ridge which becomes the south-west flank higher up.
-We continue on the flank up to the south ridge, where we establish our Camp II at approximately 6,900 m.
+We continue on the flank up to the south ridge, where we establish our Camp II at approximately 6,400 m.
 Technically, this is one of the most difficult sections of the climb.
-This section will also be fixed which is not only necessary for the ascent, but also for the descent.
-From Camp II, we climb the ridge to Camp III at approximately 7,400 m.
-On the final section of the ascent, we climb underneath the massive summit structure before we gain a distinct saddle on the east side of Gasherbrum II.
-We reach the summit via the eastern ridge.
-The distinct shape of the summit of Gasherbrum II offers a spectacular view of the giants of the Karakoram.
+From Camp II, we climb the ridge to Camp III at approximately 6,800 m.
+If needed there is the possibility of a Camp 4 at 7,400m.
+We traverse to the East side of the mountain and reach the summit of Gasherbrum II, which offers a spectacular view of the giants of the Karakoram like K2, Broad Peak and Gasherbrum 1.

 The flight is only possible in good weather.
 In case the weather Gods are not favourable to us, we will drive back to Islamabad.
 Hotel accommodation.